 User interface designers focus on the interface of a product.
 They don't have to work on the interface flow or the user's journey through the product.

 The focus of the UI designer is to create a product that is visually appealing to users.
 The visual appeal is also part of the users' experience, but it does not define the overall experience.
-The colors, styles, and font size are part of a UI designer.
+The UI design includes colors, styles, and font size.

 However, they still need to work closely with UX designers to know the visual design relatable to users' needs.